kosala-dev/IT2244-Operating-Systems/Day 21/README.md

 # Shared Memory Communication in C

-This project demonstrates how to use **System V** and **POSIX** shared memory mechanisms for interprocess communication (IPC) in C on Linux.
+This project demonstrates how to use **System V** shared memory mechanisms for interprocess communication (IPC) in C on Linux.
 It includes three programs:

 - `Day21Writer.c`: Writes user input to a shared memory segment.
 - `Day21Reader.c`: Reads data from the shared memory segment.